Quadratic Diophantine equations, the Heisenberg group and formal languages: Preliminaries

 \subsection{Group equations}

 We start with the definition and some examples of equations in groups.

 \begin{dfn} Let \(G\) be a finitely generated group, \(V\) be a finite set and \(F(V)\) be the free group on \(V\).
-An \textit{equation} in \(G\) is an identity \(w = 1\), where \(w \in G \ast F(V)\).
+An \textit{equation} in \(G\) is an element \(w \in G \ast F(V)\) and denoted \(w = 1\).
 A \textit{solution} to \(w = 1\) is a homomorphism \(\phi \colon G \ast F(V) \to G\) that fixes elements of \(G\), such that \(w \phi = 1\).
 The elements of \(V\) are called the \textit{variables} of the equation.
 A \textit{system of equations} in \(G\) is a finite set of equations in \(G\), and a \textit{solution} to a system is a homomorphism that is a solution to every equation in the system.

 We say that two systems of equations in \(G\) are \textit{equivalent} if their sets of solutions are equal.

 Given a choice of generating set \(\Sigma\) for \(G\), we say the \textit{length} of \(w = 1\) is the length of the element \(w\) in \(G \ast F(V)\), with respect to the generating set \(\Sigma \cup V\).
 This will be our input size for any algorithm that takes a group equation as an input. \end{dfn}